Chillguy234/MINI-PROJECT/README.md

 # Unit Converter
-A simple node.js project that converts between different units (lenght,weight,distance,temperature etc). it allows users to easily select the unit of conversion  or input values without hassle.
+A simple node.js project that converts between different units (lenght,weight,distance,temperature etc).
+It allows users to easily select the unit of conversion  or input values without hassle.
 ## Features
 - Convert between multiple units of length,weight, temperature, distance etc.
 - User-friendly web interface for input and results.